wdphan/nouns-folder/README.md

 > NFT Folder Animation

 Lots of NFT wallets could be nicer.
 I like to organize files, so I thought I would provide a mock-up that would organize NFTs in your wallet by collection.
 In this case, [@nounsdao](https://twitter.com/nounsdao) is implemented with NFT creation date and NFT ID.
+Fist time playing with anime.js library!

 [Frontend](/)